pwinckles/jdbc-gen/README.md

 2. They may not extend another class (implementing interfaces is fine)
 3. They may not be non-static inner classes
 4. The fields may only be types supported by the JDBC driver implementation

+Enum fields are only currently supported as strings mapped to their canonical name.

 For example: